Postgraduate Opportunities

 Shortlisted applicants will be invited to visit the School to meet prospective advisers and discuss research opportunities.
 This happens at our Postgraduate Open Day.

-This is a full day event, so if you are invited you should plan to be available from 10am-5pm (with an optional social event at the end).
-The agenda varies, but usually follows a pattern, similar to:
+This is a full day event, so if you are invited please plan to be available from 10am-5pm (with an optional social event at the end).
+The agenda varies, but usually follows a pattern similar to:

 - 13:30 – 17:00 building tours and interviews

 Interviews take place in a quiet space with you and two academics.
-We like the Open Day as it offers prospective students an opportunity to visit the city, observe the academic setting and meet our group.
-We are a friendly group and welcome people from all backgrounds.
+We like the Open Day as it offers prospective students an opportunity to visit the city, observe the academic setting and meet your potential colleagues.
+We are a friendly group and warmly welcome people from all backgrounds.

-The date of our next Open Day is not yet scheduled but is likely to take place in early 2026.
+The date of our next Open Day is Wednesday, 4th February 2026.
 For an informal chat or for further information about the Open Day, please email Sudan Paramesvaran.

 - Science and Technology Facilities Council (STFC) - UK and International students are eligible for:

-- A tax-free stipend of £19,237 per year for 3.5 years.
+- The tax-free stipend for 2025 entry was £20,780 per year for 3.5 years.
 The scholarships also cover university fees in full for UK students.
 These studentships are available to international students, please enquire for further details.

 - Support for travel and conference attendance